vleue/build-your-own/content/_index.md

 # Menu items
 [[extra.menu.main]]
-name = "The Graph"
+name = "The Forge"
-section = "graph"
+section = "forge"
 url = "/training"
 weight = 10

 [[extra.list]]
-title = "Choose your own path" content = "Start from the basics and navigate through the graph to explore Bevy's features."
+title = "Choose your own path" content = "Start from the basics and navigate through the forge, a graph of Bevy's features and their connections."

 [[extra.list]]
 title = "Set your goals"